JSDurand/rewrite_bricks/README.md

+# What is this repository for?
-# This is an attempt to rewrite the bricks game, this time adding the rotating bricks.
+This is an attempt to rewrite the bricks game, this time adding the rotating bricks.

-## Problem
+# Problem
 The problem with the rotating bricks is that I want a method to detect continuous collisions, but it is quite difficult to do it properly.
 And the most of the engines publicly available just use discrete methods to approximate the situation, which from my